 Jean Lachowicz, Executive Director

 Jean Lachowicz is a non-profit management and communications specialist.
 Her Spirit of Harmony Foundation duties include compliance, Secretary of the Board, bookkeeping, research and liaising with Foundation beneficiaries and volunteers, strategic planning, creating and managing websites, social media, public relations, fundraising, and program planning.
 Jean serves as a member of the Creative Schools Fund (CSF) Grant Review Committee and the Advocacy In Action Advisory Committee of Music For All.
 Background: Jean spent 11 years as Executive Director of Camp Fire USA Metro Chicago Council, 5 years as Executive Director of Genesis House (social service agency), 2 years as Deputy Executive Director and Foundation Director of Zonta International, and 3 years as Zonta’s Publications Coordinator, 2 years as Director of Communications and Deputy Foundation Director of Serra International, and 3 years as Publications/Public Relations Director of Mundelein College.
 Jean has a BA in Communications as well as an MA in Political Science with honors from DePaul University in Chicago.
 Jean has extensive volunteer experience in nonprofits as member, director, and officer of numerous and diverse Boards of Directors.
-Since 2007, she is president/owner of Urbs In Horto Communications, Inc. Jean Lachowicz also serves as the Foundation Board Secretary.
+Since 2007, she is president/owner of Urbs In Horto Communications.

 Jim Lachowicz, Treasurer